stormyhs/myst/README.md

 For debug information, use the `--debug` flag.

+To run the test suite, use the `--tests` flag, and do not provide a source file destination.

 Please note that if you are using cargo to run myst, you need `-- --debug` to pass in arguments to the executable, rather than to cargo.

 ---